 Canon 70D versus Canon 60D

-The physical size and weight of the Canon 70D and the Canon 60D are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+An illustration of the physical size and weight of the Canon 70D and the Canon 60D is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 70D – represents the basis or 100 percent across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 70D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is somewhat larger (6 percent) than the Canon 70D.
 In terms of weight, the two cameras are very close.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.